 HHS had originally intended to add a new SEP (for people already enrolled in an exchange plan) effective in 2017 for people who lose a dependent or lose dependent status as a result of a death, divorce, or legal separation, even if they didn’t lose coverage.

 But in May 2016, HHS eliminated the requirement that exchanges add this SEP in 2017.
-Exchanges have the option to do so, but will not be required to offer a SEP triggered by death, divorce, or legal separation.
+Exchanges have the option to do so, but are not required to offer a SEP triggered by death, divorce, or legal separation.
 Of course, if the death, divorce, or legal separation results in loss of coverage, the normal SEP rules for loss of coverage would apply.

 For example, a person who is covered as a dependent on an employer-sponsored plan would lose access to the plan if the employee were to die.
 Even if 36 months of COBRA were to be available to that person, he or she would also have access to a SEP in the individual market, triggered by loss of coverage.
 But on the other hand, an enrollee who loses a family member does not necessarily have access to a SEP at that point, unless one of the other qualifying events applies.